SLR_PARAM - Simple Regression Coefficients Values

 • $\mathrm{Var}(.)$ denotes the statistical variance.

-4. The sample data may include missing values.
+4. The sample data may include data points with missing values.

 5. Each column in the input matrix corresponds to a separate variable.